PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2018-06-29-semantic-segmentation-using-fully-convolutional-networks.markdown

 <!-- Briefly introduce VGG Architecture -->
 <p style="text-align: justify">
-  VGG-Net is a CNN architecture originally presented by Simonyan and Zisserman for the ImageNet Classification Task 2014.
+  <a href="https://arxiv.org/pdf/1409.1556.pdf" target="_blank">VGG-Net</a> is a CNN architecture originally presented by Simonyan and Zisserman for the ImageNet Classification Task 2014.
 AFAIK, it did not win first place that year but still went on to become a VERY popular model because of its simplicity.
 All five variants of VGG-Net presented in the original paper consist only of convolutional and dense layers.
 The FCN that I've implemented (and the one that is presented in the FCN paper) uses a pretrained VGG-16 for its initial layers.
 Before I proceed further, it would help to familiarize oneself with the VGG-16 architecture:
 </p>

 <!-- Image of VGG architecture -->